tsenduayushi/customer-segmentation-rfm/README.md

 clusters, and the classifier's errors show up exactly where that imperfect separation predicts they would, rather than being spread randomly across all segment pairs.

+## Early-Lifecycle Prediction: Will a New Customer Become VIP?

+Using only a customer's first 90 days of purchase behavior — order frequency, total spend, and average order value — I trained a logistic regression model to predict whether they would ultimately become a VIP customer over their full lifetime, using a cohort of 2,815 customers with at least 6 months of subsequent history (to avoid biasing results with customers who simply hadn't had time to be observed).

+**ROC-AUC: 0.884** — early behavior is a strong predictor of eventual VIP status, well above chance (0.5).

+The model favors recall over precision for the VIP class (recall=0.71, precision=0.64), using class-weighted training deliberately: in a real deployment, the cost of missing a future VIP (a lost retention opportunity) is higher than the cost of a false positive (a slightly wasted onboarding discount).
+This threshold could be tuned differently depending on the actual cost structure of the marketing action being triggered.

+**Business application:** flag high-probability future-VIP customers within their first 90 days for early loyalty enrollment or dedicated onboarding — rather than waiting 6+ months for the RFM-based segmentation to naturally identify them.

 ## Limitations & Next Steps

 - RFM is product-agnostic; segmenting within product categories could add resolution